Awear0/Stimulus/README.md

 ### Custom transformations

 Custom transformations can be implemented.
-They must follow this pattern:
+They must inherit the chainable class, and have an accept method:

 ```
 class my_transformation: public chainable